 The Maldives belong to the small and exclusive list of the Ultimate Place to see.

-From the sky, the Maldives Islands appear like an emeralds necklace set on navy blue background.
+From the sky, the Maldives Islands appear like an emerald necklace set on navy blue background.

 Ultimate paradise, their name itself is enough to make us dream and the surreal natural beauty of their landscapes make this dream a reality.